NREL/EnergyPlus/design/FY2022/NFP-RAT_SPM.md

      \({T_{set}} = 0.5({T_{set,atRetlow}} + {T_{set,atRethigh)}}\)
 End IF
 ```
-\emph{\({T_{set}}\)} will be applied to the node or nodes specified in the \emph{SetpointManager:SystemNodeReset:Temperature} object input.
+\emph{\({T_{set}}\)} will be applied to the node or nodes specified in the \emph{SetpointManager:SystemNodeReset:Humidity} object input.

 ## Example File and Transition Changes ##

-A new example idf file using `SetpointManager:SystemNodeReset:Temperature` and `SetpointManager:SystemNodeReset:Humidity` will be created to demonstrate how this new feature can be used.
+A new example idf file using the new `SetpointManager:SystemNodeReset:Temperature` and `SetpointManager:SystemNodeReset:Humidity` objects will be created to demonstrate how this new feature can be used.
 This example file will demonstrate how this new SetpointManager will be applied to air loop and plant loop nodes.
-Also, the Output:Variable objects in the example idf will be added so that this example file produces the output files showing how `SetpointManager:SystemNodeReset:Temperature` and `SetpointManager:SystemNodeReset:Humidity` plays a role to determine the setpoints.
+Also, the necessary `Output:Variable` objects in the example idf will be added so that this example file produces the output files showing how `SetpointManager:SystemNodeReset:Temperature` and `SetpointManager:SystemNodeReset:Humidity` plays a role to determine the setpoints.

 No transition changes are expected.